openupm/openupm-next/docs/support/index.md

 ---
 # Support OpenUPM

-OpenUPM is an open-source service and completely free to use.
-However, the amount of effort needed to host, maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support openupm development via the following methods:
+OpenUPM is an open-source service that is offered to the community for free.
+However, hosting, maintaining, and developing new features for the project requires resources.
+You can support the development of OpenUPM via the following methods:

 ## Help the Community Grow

+You can contribute to the growth and success of the OpenUPM community in several ways:

 <div class="columns columns-grow">
   <div class="column col-6 text-center">